Soccerbeats/AustinStanfieldWebsite/_tabs/websites.md

 # OLD AUSTINSTANFIELD.COM
 [![https://austin.spikescraft.com](https://cdn.austinstanfield.com/AustinStanfieldWebsite/ScreenShots/AustinStanfieldOld.png)](https://austin.spikescraft.com)

-This site was put into retirement and merged into this site.
+The old Austinstanfield.com design was put into retirement and has been replaced with an all new minimalist design you see before you.
 This site was a lot of fun and good-looking, so I thought I would still include it in the list of websites for your enjoyment.

 | And many more to come in the future :) |